How to Make Charts and Graphs in Confluence

 You may combine all these three macros from the Table Filter, Charts & Spreadsheets app into a single data processing mechanism using the Table Toolbox macro (in Cloud).
 In such a way, you can even draw graphs from the filtered pivot table.
 And, of course, if you make some changes in filtration or graphs settings, the dashboard will be automatically updated according to your changes.

-Alternatively, you can process your table data as a spreadsheet by wrapping a table into into the Spreadsheet from Table macro.
+Alternatively, you can process your table data as a spreadsheet by wrapping a table into the Spreadsheet from Table macro.
 It will transform the table into a spreadsheet which you can process similarly to Excel or Google Sheets further on.
 It also has various visualization capabilities, so if you prefer working with spreadsheets while analyzing data through charts and graphs, it can be done too.

 - Pie Chart from Jira